ansys/aedt-launcher-slurm/README.md

 ## Description
-This project aims to create a user friendly interface to submit interactive Electronics Desktop (AEDT) jobs in an Linux environment.
+This project aims to create a user-friendly interface to submit interactive Ansys Electronics Desktop (AEDT) jobs in a Linux environment.
 An interactive job means that the job will be submitted to the compute node using the Slurm scheduling system and will send back the desktop as a VNC session.
 This allows you to run resource intensive projects on powerful machines and interact with the AEDT graphical user interface.